|Looseleaf||Queensland Building Service||05/09/2012||30142163||N/A||

 Building and Construction Law Journal: Parts

 Building and Construction Law Journal: Online

-Building & Construction Contracts in Australia Online
+Building and Construction Contracts Online

 From: Building and Construction Law Journal - (2009) 25 BCL 154

 "Current, comprehensive, and convenient"; this valuable service indeed is.
 It does live up to its claim of providing up-to-date law plus expert insight when and where you need it, both online and in three looseleaf volumes.

 National uniformity has, unfortunately, been eroded in a number of construction areas,

 particularly the application of the Building Code of Australia and the security of payment legislation.

 Commendably, these three well-known authors cover the field in Queensland, where construction is, in truth, very active.